 We predict that the worlds of fashion and philanthropy are set to collide even more often in the future, with big initiatives like the Commonwealth Fashion Exchange gaining much acclaim.
 So now is the time to think about how you can make fashion work for your cause!

-Let us know about your fundraising fashion adventures, and send pictures so we can share your work with the rest of our community here.
+Let us know about your fashion fundraising ideas and adventures, and send pictures so we can share your work with the rest of our community here.